 The argument goes that since the Bible is the ultimate source of authority, no individual church needs to rely upon a creed or set of doctrines.
 All a church needs is the Bible.
 Non-denominational churches, which agree with this way of thinking, are not under the authority of any denomination.

 However, many belong to loose associations of churches that allow, at least in theory, complete autonomy for each local church.

-Some critics have pointed out that despite claiming to have the Bible as the only source of authority, most non-denominational churches bring a similar set of biases to their reading of Scripture.
+Some critics have pointed out that despite claiming to have the Bible as the only source of authority, most non-denominational churches bring similar biases to their reading of Scripture.
 Perhaps because of this, non-denominational churches tend to believe similar things about the Lord’s Supper.

-Also see a list of Largest Christian Denominations: The Top 100.
+Also, see a list of the Largest Christian Denominations: The Top 100.

 There are several possible reasons why Christians have so much disagreement about communion.
 One reason might be the nature of the biblical passages that talk about the Lord’s Supper.

 Ultimately, the practice of communion follows the example of Jesus’ Last Supper with his disciples.
 The Bible records the event three times in the gospels and once in 1 Corinthians.
-Jesus tells the disciples that the bread they are eating is his body and the blood they are drinking is his blood.
+Jesus tells the disciples that the bread they are eating is his body and drinking is his blood.

-Throughout the centuries, Christians have not agreed on how metaphorical or literal these statements should be read.
+Throughout the centuries, Christians have disagreed on how metaphorical or literal these statements should be read.
 Nor do these passages explain precisely what is happening at the communion table.
 Jesus merely commands Christians to observe communion.
 (Also see What Denominations Speak in Tongues?)

 As seen above, some Christians are not even certain that communion should happen at all.
 Because of the room for interpretation in the passage, Christians have divergent views concerning the nature of communion.